GGn0/vaultwarden_backup/README.md

     # Call the backup sync script periodically
     0 * * * * /<path_to_repo_clone>/dropbox_sync/sync_backups.sh

+> ⚠️ Make sure that the file has a trailing newline!!
 > The [cronjob](https://man7.org/linux/man-pages/man5/crontab.5.html) above uploads the files every hour.
 You can modify the interval according to your needs

 ### Restore backups